apillai-work/generating-audio-with-lstm/README.md

 # Generating Audio with LSTMs
-Generating experimental audio with Long Short-term Memory Neural Networks for video game music as a tool for indie game developers
+Generating experimental audio with Long Short-term Memory Neural Networks for video game music as an accessible and affordable tool for indie game developers